yiranzhou/-LSRE--Yiran-Zhou-/README.md

 # -LSRE--Yiran-Zhou-
 project for PA2521

-Update new answer to questions and summarize of  seminar 2
+Update new answer to questions and summarize of  seminar 3 update the release planning update issues